 If you are injured at work, you have two avenues to recover.
 First, any claims you might have against your employer are covered by workers’ compensation.
 This means that you cannot directly sue your employer, you must go through the workers’ compensation system.
 This is a special field of law that requires attorneys who specialize in it.
-Workers’ compensation is essentially an insurance program that is paid into by all employers in Pennsylvania, and almost all employees are covered by the program, including part-time employees.
+Workers’ compensation is essentially an insurance program that is paid into by all employers in West Chester, Pennsylvania, and almost all employees are covered by the program, including part-time employees.

 IMPORTANT: Any personal injury claim is governed by the applicable Statute of Limitations in Pennsylvania or any other jurisdiction where you choose to bring suit.
 The Statute of Limitations governs how much time you have to file a lawsuit after you knew or should have known you were injured.
 If you do not bring suit within the prescribed Statute of Limitations, your suit may be forevermore barred.
-Therefore, you will want to contact an attorney as soon as possible to make sure you don’t lose any rights to recovery.
+Therefore, you will want to contact a Workplace accident attorney as soon as possible to make sure you don’t lose any rights to recovery.